 Carley’s gorgeous creation is perfect for anyone with a sweet tooth!

 Libby’s masterpiece shows the amazing (and delicious) potential of some simple decoration!
+The perfect birthday cake for a chocolate lover.

 Kirsty says ” It was the first cake I’d done like that so I was pretty happy with how it turned out.”